Set Current Location

 Set along a wide boulevard, the Willard Inter-Continental is among the most splendid and renowned hotels in the city.
 Lincoln resided here before he assumed the presidency, as have other presidents.
 But history and politics are overshadowed by the splendor of the hotel itself.
 Graced with mosaics, marble, fabulous chandeliers and majestic columns, the building offers unmatched elegance.
 The rooms are far from cheap, but if you opt to stay here you will experience the ultimate in luxury.

-Standing more than a century in Washington D.C., The Churchill Hotel Near Embassy Row is 805 metres from the Dupont Circle Metro Station and Dupont Circle.
+Standing more than a century in Washington D.C., The Churchill Hotel Near Embassy Row is close to the Dupont Circle Metro Station and Dupont Circle.
 The property has a restaurant and offers Starbucks coffee onsite.
 The rooms at the hotel feature a flat-screen cable TV and a seating area or a work desk.
 The windows in the rooms open and guests will also find iron with an ironing board in the rooms.
 The Chartwell Grill and Lounge serves breakfast, lunch and dinner, every day.
 The lounge is open at night for snacks and cocktails.
 The Grill serves a traditional American fare.
 A fully equipped fitness center and in-room spa services are available to all guests of The Churchill.
 A business center and valet parking are also offered along with complimentary WiFi.
-The White House is 2.3 km from The Churchill Hotel Near Embassy Row and The Phillips Collection Art Gallery is 483 metres away.
-Smithsonian National Zoological Park is 1.8 km from this historic hotel.

 Set in scenic Rock Creek Park, the Omni Shoreham Hotel has welcomed dignitaries from around the world since its opening in 1930.
 Surrounded by eleven acres of parkland, it is a wonderful place to relax but still be in the midst of the city.
 The fine restaurants of Woodley Park are just a block away and the Adams-Morgan neighborhood, with its many ethnic eateries, is close by as well.
 The National Zoo is a short walk from the hotel.